This page may contain affiliate links. Learn More.

 The first night we chose to have pork tacos.
 I’m pretty sure they were the best pork tacos I’ve ever eaten.
 I just put a small amount of meat into warmed corn tortillas and topped it with what I had on hand that I like.

-If you chose to make your pork roast BBQ flavor, you could do pulled pork sandwiches on buns, BBQ pork casserole topped with tater tots or some other topping of your choice, a bbq pot pie with biscuits on top, a smoky pork soup, or any number of things.
+If you chose to make your pork roast BBQ flavor, you could do pulled pork sandwiches on buns, BBQ pork casserole topped with tater tots, or some other topping of your choice, a smoky pork soup, or any number of things.

 Freeze leftover pork roast